indimail/indimail-virtualdomains/.github/README-indimail.md

 DKIM uses public-key cryptography to allow the sender to electronically sign legitimate emails in a way that can be verified by recipients.
 Prominent email service providers implementing DKIM (or its slightly different predecessor, DomainKeys) include Yahoo and Gmail.
 Any mail from these domains should carry a DKIM signature, and if the recipient knows this, they can discard mail that hasn't been signed, or has an invalid signature.

-indimail-mta comes with a drop-in replacement for <b>qmail-queue</b> for DKIM signature signing and verification (see <b>qmail-dkim</b>(8) for more details).
-You need the following steps to enable DKIM.
-Setting DKIMQUEUE to /bin/cat, qmail-dkim can read from descriptor 0 and write to descriptor 1 for both signing and verification and can be enabled before mail is handed over to <b>qmail-local</b> or <b>qmail-remote</b> (see <b>spawn-filter</b>(8) for more details).
+indimail-mta comes with a drop-in replacement [qmail-dkim](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) for <b>qmail-queue</b>, for DKIM signature signing and verification.
+Steps needed to enable DKIM are given below.
+Apart from being a <b>qmail-queue</b> frontend, setting DKIMQUEUE to /bin/cat, qmail-dkim can read from descriptor 0 and write to descriptor 1, for both signing and verification before mail is handed over to <b>qmail-local</b> or <b>qmail-remote</b> by using [spawn-filter(8](https://github.com/indimail/indimail-mta/wiki/spawn-filter.8).

 For DKIM verification two methods have been described - one during SMTP and one during local delivery.
 You need to select just one of the methods

 For DKIM signing, three methods have been described - one during SMTP, one during remote delivery and one during mail injection.
 You need to select just one of the methods, else you will send out emails with multiple DKIM signatures.
 DKIM signing uses DKIMSIGN environment variable.
-Any '%' in this environment variable gets replaced by the domain name in the Return-Path, SENDER, X-Bounce-Address or the From header (which ever header is found first).
+Any '%' in this environment variable gets replaced by the domain name in the <b>Return-Path</b>, <b>SENDER</b>, <b>X-Bounce-Address</b> or the <b>From</b> header (which ever header is found first).

-You may want to look at an excellent [setup instructions](http://notes.sagredo.eu/node/92 "Roberto's Notes") by Roberto Puzzanghera for configuring dkim for qmail.
+You may want to look at an excellent [setup instructions](http://notes.sagredo.eu/node/92 "Roberto's Notes") by Roberto Puzzanghera for configuring dkim for qmail/netqmail.
 Much of indimail's DKIM comes from practical experience of supporting Roberto's users using [qmail-dkim](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) and [dkim](https://github.com/indimail/indimail-mta/wiki/dkim.8).

 ## Create your DKIM private/public keys

-To able to sign emails with a DKIM signature, you need to create a private/public key pair using openssl. indimail-mta provides a script <b>dknewkey</b> to help you create this private/public key pair.
+To able to sign emails with a DKIM signature, you need to create a private/public key pair using openssl. indimail-mta provides a script [dknewkey](https://github.com/indimail/indimail-mta/wiki/dknewkey.8) to help you create this private/public key pair.

 ```
 $ sudo /bin/bash